geekskool/magicserver-python3/README.md

 # magicserver

-Functional web server in Python 3
+Functional web server in Python 3.5 using the asyncio module.

 ## Install